Session Reuse, forceRefresh, and URL Parameters

 Result:

-existing SDK objects may be reused
+* existing SDK objects may still be reused

 Result:

-new SDK objects are created
+* new SDK objects are created

-previous session may still be reused
+* previous stored session is removed and cannot be reused

 URL: